Today's Articles

 *Mary Patterson Leary Langston's birth is celebrated on this date in 1835.
 She was a Black educator and abolitionist.

 Sheridan and Mary socialized in anti-slavery groups, including other abolitionists like Charles Langston.
 Leary and Langston also took part in the Oberlin-Wellington Rescue in 1858, during which Charles was convicted of breaking the Fugitive Slave Act.
-She enrolled in Oberlin College and obtained the degree of Bachelor of Arts in 1862.
+She enrolled in Oberlin College and obtained a Bachelor of Arts degree in 1862.
 In 1869, she married again to the Ohio abolitionist Charles Henry Langston.

 The family moved to Lawrence, Kansas, where they remained for the rest of their lives.
-Mary Langston was a proud woman who advocated and supported anti-slavery causes with both her husbands.
-1872 Charles and Mary's daughter, Caroline Mercer Langston, was born.
-Mary raised her daughter Caroline's son, who grew up to become the Harlem Renaissance author Langston Hughes.
-She cared for her grandson until the time of her death in 1915.
+Mary Langston was a proud woman who advocated and supported anti-slavery causes with her husbands.
+In 1872, Charles and Mary's daughter, Caroline Mercer Langston, was born.
+Mary raised her daughter Caroline's son, who became the Harlem Renaissance author Langston Hughes.
+She cared for her grandson until her death in 1915.
 Hughes remembered his grandmother as an accomplished woman who enjoyed telling him about their great ancestors.

 New Poem Each Day